Expectation, the knowledge instinct, and peak experience

 There were two options: the Ponte dell’Academia to the South or the Ponte di Rialto to the North.
 I’d been walking around the city for most of a day at this point and had already visited both bridges, so I felt I had a pretty good idea of the general geography.

 We talked and decided to cross the Rialto.
-I wasn’t sure exactly how to get there, but I knew that the Grand Canal to the West, and that the Rialto was north of us.
+I wasn’t sure exactly how to get there, but I knew that the Grand Canal was to the West, and that the Rialto was north of us.
 So, it made sense to head out through the winding streets in a roughly northwesterly direction.

 Unfortunately, I hadn’t accounted for the fact that the Grand Canal makes a large cut-back, almost like a backward letter “S” as it snakes through the city.
 This meant that there was more city to the West of us than I expected, and the Rialto was more north of us, rather than west.